 What are the advantages of being an older teacher?

 As a mature teacher, you bring a goldmine of experience into the classroom.
 Through teaching English, you have a chance to showcase the wisdom you’ve gained through the years, which will certainly be respected and valued by your learners and co-workers.

-You also have a wealth of class conversation topics in-hand and invaluable insights to share with your students, based on your life experience.
-Whether it’s about your family, trips in foreign lands, or your past careers – you’ll bring a range of TEFL discussion topics to the table.
+You will have a wealth of class conversation topics in hand and invaluable insights to share with your students based on your life experience.
+Whether it’s about your family, trips to foreign lands, or your past careers, you’ll bring a range of TEFL discussion topics to the table.